NLnetLabs/incremental-dnssec/draft-homburg-deleg-incremental-dnssec.md

 This trade-off between struct security and flexibility is left to the zone operator.

+A new risk that needs to be consider is old and forgotten dnskeyref parameters.
+Old DS records or ds parameters are mostly safe.
+An attacker can only asume then if the attacker can obtain the private key that can sign for the public key that the DS record or ds parameter refers to.
+This is not impossible but very unlikely.
+And the use of hardware security modules (HSM) can make this almost impossible.

+In contrast if a dnskeyref refers to a name in a forgotten domain in the registration of the domain is left to elapse then an attacker may register the name and set up a DNSKEY RRset at the name listed in the dnskeyref parameter.
+The risk of this can be reduced by two operational practices.
+The first is to put the dnskeyref parameter in the same (AliasMode) DELEG record that provides the name server delegation.
+This will make it likely that dnskeyref parameter will be removed once the name servers no long serve the zone.

+The second practice is that domain that allow registrations (mostly top level domains (TLD) but also other) could install a policy that a dnskeyref parameter has to refer to a DNSSEC Secure DNSKEY RRset set.
+Additionally each DNSKEY RRset that is referred to by a dnskeyref parameter has to be used to sign the zone as served by at least on of the name servers that serve the zone.
+This makes it possible to detect forgotten or misconfigured dnskeyref paramters early on.

 # IANA Considerations

 Per {{?RFC9460}}, IANA is requested to add the following entry to the DNS "Service Parameter Keys (SvcParamKeys)" registry: